disaster37/operator-sdk-extra/documentations/multi-phase-reconciler.md

 Some explains:
 - We expose for user 2 fields: size and containerPort
-- We use regular status defined by framwork and needed by the standard reconciler `apis.BasicMultiPhaseObjectStatus`
+- We use regular status defined by framework and needed by the standard reconciler `apis.BasicMultiPhaseObjectStatus`
 - We display some fields when you get memcached resource from kubectl with annotation `+kubebuilder:printcolumn:name`

 **api/v1alpha1/memcached_func.go**